Theropoda: Evolutionary history

 During the late Triassic, a number of primitive proto-theropod and theropod dinosaurs existed and evolved alongside each other.

 The earliest and most primitive of the theropod dinosaurs were the carnivorous Eodromaeus and, possibly, the herrerasaurids of Argentina.
 The herrerasaurs existed during the early late Triassic (Late Carnian to Early Norian).
 They were found in North America and South America and possibly also India and Southern Africa.
 The herrerasaurs were characterised by a mosaic of primitive and advanced features.
 Some paleontologists have in the past considered the herrerasaurians to be members of Theropoda, while other theorized the group to be basal saurischians, and may even have evolved prior to the saurischian-ornithischian split.
 Cladistic analysis following the discovery of Tawa, another Triassic dinosaur, suggests the herrerasaurs likely were early theropods.

-The earliest and most primitive unambiguous theropods (or alternatively, "Eutheropoda"—'True Theropods') are the Coelophysoidea.
+The earliest and most primitive unambiguous theropods are the Coelophysoidea.
 The coelophysoids were a group of widely distributed, lightly built and potentially gregarious animals.
 They included small hunters like Coelophysis and Camposaurus.
 These successful animals continued from the Late Carnian (early Late Triassic) through to the Toarcian (late Early Jurassic).
 Although in the early cladistic classifications they were included under the Ceratosauria and considered a side-branch of more advanced theropods, they may have been ancestral to all other theropods (which would make them a paraphyletic group).

+Neotheropoda (meaning "new theropods") is a clade that includes coelophysoids and more advanced theropod dinosaurs, and is the only group of theropods that survived the Triassic–Jurassic extinction event.
+Neotheropoda was named by R.T.
+Bakker in 1986 as a group including the relatively derived theropod subgroups Ceratosauria and Tetanurae, and excluding coelophysoids.
+However, most later researchers have used it to denote a broader group.
+Neotheropoda was first defined as a clade by Paul Sereno in 1998 as Coelophysis plus modern birds, which includes almost all theropods except the most primitive species.
+Dilophosauridae was formerly considered a small clade within Neotheropoda, but was later considered to be paraphyletic.
+By the Early Jurassic, all non-averostran neotheropods had gone extinct.

+Averostra (or "bird snouts") is a clade within Neotheropoda that includes most theropod dinosaurs, namely Ceratosauria and Tetanurae.
+It represents the only group of post-Early Jurassic theropods.
+One important diagnostic feature of Averostra is the absence of the fifth metacarpal.
+Other saurischians retained this bone, albeit in a significantly reduced form.